nelsonfigueroa/nelson.cloud/content/posts/2025-01-01-aws-cloudfront-custom-response-header.md

 +++
-title = "How to Add a Custom Response Header to an Amazon CloudFront Distribution" summary = "tbd" date = "2025-01-01" lastmod = "2025-01-01" categories = ["AWS"]
+title = "How to Add a Custom Response Header to an Amazon Cloudfront Distribution" summary = "Adding a custom header to AWS CloudFront Distribution responses." date = "2025-01-01" lastmod = "2025-01-01" categories = ["AWS"]